Neon Bank Review 2025: A Great Swiss Digital Bank

 Neon is entirely digital, while Migros is still a traditional bank with offices.
 However, it does not matter much these days.
 You can do everything on both banks with your smartphone.
 Migros has a few more options, like broker accounts.
 But these are not services you should generally take with your bank anyway.

 The cards offered by Migros and Neon are very similar.
-Neon has a Mastercard, while Migros has a Visa.
+Neon offers a Mastercard, while Migros offers a Visa.
 Both cards are free and have the same features.
-None of these two offer a Maestro.
+None of these two offers a Maestro.

 You will not be entirely blocked with only a Mastercard, either.
-And with Neon’s Mastercard, you can pay abroad for free, while it would be costly with Migros Bank.
+And with Neon’s Mastercard, you can pay abroad for a small fee of 0.75%, while it would be costly with Migros Bank (up to 5% reported by users).

-I keep Migros Bank as my primary bank account these days because it has higher daily limits, and I have my mortgage there.
-Without my mortgage, I would probably make Neon my main account.
+I keep Migros Bank as a bank account because it has higher daily limits, and I have my mortgage there.

 Another advantage of Migros is that you have no limits on withdrawals.
 So if you use a lot of cash, you should use Migros over Neon.

-Neon is superior to Migros bank.
+Neon is superior to Migros Bank.
 The most significant advantage of Neon is that Neon’s mobile application is much better than the app from Migros.
 I have had many issues with the app from Migros.
 I do not like it.
-And with Neon, you only need a single card, and you can use it abroad!
+And with Neon, you only need a single card, and you can use it abroad for a fair price!
 This is why I am using Neon for almost everything these days.

-If you want to learn more, you can read my review of Migros Bank.
+If you would like to learn more, you can read my review of Migros Bank.

 Neon vs Zak